hash-slash/SpaceHub/README.md

 # SPACEHUB--pygame

-This is a game made using the python module pygame, which consists of two elements namely a shooting spaceship and meteors, which you have to shoot using the rocket.
+This is a game made using the python module pygame, which consists of two elements namely a moving spaceship and meteors, which you have to dodge using the spaceship controls.
-However if the position of the rocket and the meteor happen to be the same, it ends in a collision and the game ends.
+However if the position of the spaceship and the meteor happen to be the same, it ends in a collision and the game ends.

 Motivation behind the project :

 It was designed as a time-killer game to fight boredom and anxiety.
 Got nothing to do ?
 Play a bit of SpaceHub, zone out in the game and have some time off without feeling guilty !!!
+It also enhances your focus and brain stimulation

 How to  play the game ?